john-science/python_for_scientists/classes/21_redis/lecture_21.md

 # Redis via the CLI

 First, let's learn Redis on its own terms.
 The Redis Command Line Interface (CLI) has over a hundred commands to drive control and operate data in Redis.
 We will can learn a lot about Redis by working through some of these commands.
-Then we will move on to learning how to do all of those same oeprations through the Python `rq` library.
+Then we will move on to learning how to do all of those same oeprations through the Python `Redis` library.

 You can boot up the Redis CLI from the command lineL